think-root/content-maestro/README.md

 ## Description

-This app is a part of [content-alchemist](https://github.com/think-root/content-alchemist), essentially an app that schedules requests to various integrations, which then publish content.
+Helper app for [content-alchemist](https://github.com/think-root/content-alchemist) that manages content like a skilled maestro.
+Essentially, it makes scheduled requests to various integrations (such as [telegram-connector](https://github.com/think-root/telegram-connector) or [x-connector](https://github.com/think-root/x-connector)) using a convenient [config](internal/api/apis-config.yml).
+It also prepares posts for publication by generating images with information about the repository using [socialify](https://github.com/wei/socialify) and makes scheduled requests to the API method of [content-alchemist](https://github.com/think-root/content-alchemist), which [automatically generates](https://github.com/think-root/content-alchemist?tab=readme-ov-file#apiauto-generate) new posts.

 ### Technology Stack